meejah/txtorcon/docs/guide.rst

 Creating Onion Endpoints
 ~~~~~~~~~~~~~~~~~~~~~~~~

-XXX the easiest to use API are methods of :class:`txtorcon.Tor`, which allow you to create `IStreamServerEndpoint` instances (bring in from other branch).
+The easiest to use API are methods of :class:`txtorcon.Tor`, which
+allow you to create `IStreamServerEndpoint` instances for the various
+Onion Service types.

 Both the main endpoint types have several factory-methods to return
 instances -- so you first must decide whether to use an